On this page

 We understand how difficult it is for children to talk about sexual abuse.
 Whether it's happening now or happened in the past, Childline can be contacted 24/7.
 Calls to 0800 1111 are free and confidential.
 Children can also contact Childline online.

-Teaching children and young people about healthy relationships and how to stay safe online can help prevent sexual exploitation.
+Teaching children and young people about healthy relationships and how to stay safe online can help prevent sexual abuse and exploitation.
 These foundations can be laid from a young age.
 Our PANTS rules are a simple way to teach younger children how to stay safe from abuse.
-And we've got tips and advice on how to have difficult conversations.
+Your child may have already had the talks in school, but it’s important to talk to them at home too.
+We have tips and advice on how to have difficult conversations.

-It's also important to make sure children and young people know there are trusted adults they can speak to about their worries, including Childline.
+It's also important to make sure children and young people know there are trusted adults, including outside home that they can speak to about their worries, such as school or Childline.

 You can ask your child's school to book a free Speak out Stay safe assembly for primary school children.
 Our specially trained staff and volunteers hold assemblies and workshops, covering topics like bullying and abuse, but without using any scary words or adult language.